lexibank/tlopo/out/vol1/chapter3.md

-The Polynesian forms reflect PPn glottal stop rather than expected _&ast;k_, a development found in several other words ([Geraghty 1983](../references.md#source-Geraghty1983), 1986).
+The Polynesian forms reflect PPn glottal stop rather than expected _&ast;k_, a development found in several other words ([Geraghty 1983](../references.md#source-Geraghty1983), [1986](../references.md#source-Geraghty1986)).

 As metal tools were almost certainly unknown to the early Austronesians, POc _&ast;pako_ and its PMP source presumably referred to wooden pegs or pins.
 In many languages the reflex of this term was later applied to iron nails.
-Terms for stone woodworking tools can be reconstructed for PAn and later interstages (see [Ch.4, §4.1](chapter4.md#s-4-1)), indicating a woodworking tradition continuing from PAn times.
+Terms for stone woodworking tools can be reconstructed for PAn and later interstages (see Ch.
+4, §4.1), indicating a woodworking tradition continuing from PAn times.

 <a id="s-3-6"></a>

-## 3.6.
+### 3.6.
 Other structures associated with settlements

 A general term for fireplace or hearth is reconstructable for PMP and continued in POco We cannot tell from linguistic evidence whether or not fireplaces for cooking were built inside main dwelling houses.